-- item 1.8 (exception for providing employee with an allowance) of the table in section 32-30; and - subsection 32-65(3) (which defines business meeting); apply to a partner in the same way as they apply to an employee of the partnership, but only for the purposes of calculating, in accordance with section 90 of the Income Tax Assessment Act 1936, the partnership's net income or partnership loss.
+Income Tax Assessment Act 1997 349 Compilation No. 131 Compilation date: 12/12/14 Registered: 16/1/15 apply to a partner in the same way as they apply to an employee of the partnership, but only for the purposes of calculating, in accordance with section 90 of the Income Tax Assessment Act 1936, the partnership's net income or partnership loss.